International Poetry Review

 Institutions, please subscribe through EBSCO.

-IPR can also be purchased on demand for $16 per issue.
+International Poetry Review can also be purchased on demand for $16 in Amazon

 2019 was a year of protest.
 Across five continents, millions of people mobilized to march for political and economic justice and to speak out in dissent.
 International Poetry Review 43.2020 honors these protestors’ bravery by featuring the work of Latin American and Latinx poets, all of whom share the conviction that poetic language must denounce abuse, change the status quo, and create new realities.
 Poetry is political, and skilled poets can awaken the reader to pressing social concerns without resorting to sloganeering.
 Readers of these pages will find compelling voices that are as uniform in their commitment to the most critical issues of our time as they are multifaceted in tone, emphases and techniques.
 We are proud to present the work of these vibrant poets both in their original language and in translation.